UAS Additive Strategies 2026

 Stratasys CEO at AMS 2026.
 Image courtesy of 3DPrint.com.

-AMS says the 2027 edition will maintain the networking environment the conference is known for while continuing to grow its executive-level speaker roster.
+AMS says the 2027 edition will maintain the networking environment the conference is known for, while continuing to grow its executive-level speaker roster.
 What’s more, the early speaker list already points to a wide mix of topics, including aerospace, defense, construction, software, investment, materials, industrial production, and so much more.

 Several early speaker names have already been announced, including Marie Langer, Max Lobovsky, Bill Haddad, Filip Geerts, Chaw Sing Ho, Bryan Dow, Johannes Gartner, and Brigitte de Vet-Veithen.
-And the growing speaker lineup also includes names like Josef Prusa, Karsten Heuser, and Arno Held, alongside representatives from companies and organizations including Northrop Grumman, General Atomics, Collins Aerospace, Formlabs, and Ursa Major.
+The growing speaker lineup also includes names like Josef Prusa, Karsten Heuser, and Arno Held, alongside representatives from companies and organizations including Northrop Grumman, General Atomics, Collins Aerospace, Formlabs, and Ursa Major.

 The conference is also leaning heavily into the investment side of additive manufacturing.
 Workshops and discussions are expected to cover fundraising, mergers and acquisitions, startup growth, and how investors are looking at AM companies in a market that has become much more cautious over the past two years.